 Before you even start the transfer process, take a moment to prepare your VHS tapes.
 Like any analog media, VHS tapes can degrade over time.
 Proper handling can minimize further damage and improve the quality of your digital conversions.
 First, rewind each tape fully.
 This ensures a smooth playback and reduces strain on your VCR during capture.
 If you have any cleaning tools for VHS tapes, use them to gently remove dust or debris from the tape’s surface.
 This can help prevent playback issues and improve the clarity of the digitized video.
 Finally, label your tapes clearly.
 This will make it easier to organize your digital files later.
 For more tips on handling analog media, check out this guide to preserving analog media.

-Optimize Capture Settings
+How to Optimize Your Capture Settings

 The quality of your digital video depends heavily on your capture settings.
 Invest in a good quality capture device—it's the heart of the digitization process.
 Once you've connected your VCR to your computer via the capture device, take some time to adjust the capture settings within your chosen software.
 Select the highest possible resolution and bitrate your equipment and software support.
 A higher resolution preserves more detail, while a higher bitrate ensures smoother playback.
 If your software allows, experiment with different settings to find the optimal balance between quality and file size.
 Some free programs like OBS offer surprisingly robust capture options.